-The following image indicates the location of the 2230 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive with the SSD1 slot on the system board. - 2.
-Slide the solid-state drive into the SSD1 slot on the system board. - 3.
+- 1. Align the notches on the solid-state drive with the M.2 slot one on the system board. - 2.
+Slide the solid-state drive into the M.2 slot one on the system board. - 3.
 Replace the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.

-Removing the 2280 solid-state drive in M.2 slot one
+Removing the M.2 2280 solid-state drive from M.2 slot one

-- 1. Follow the procedure in before working inside your computer. - 2.
+- 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover.

-(i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot one.
+(i) NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive installed in M.2 slot one.

-NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solid-state drive in M.2 slot one.
+(i) NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one.